-- 7.3.1 An Outline Plan shall include the required elements identified in the County's Outline Plan Application Package; and - 7.3.2 Notwithstanding policy 7.3.1, Outline Plans submitted to support development in the Plan area may also be required to include any other items, as determined necessary by the County, upon submission of the Outline Plan, such as: - A report demonstrating how the Outline Plan is consistent with the objectives and policies of this ASP; - How parcels adjacent to the Outline Plan area could be conceptually developed through extensions of transportation networks and utilities within the Outline Plan area: - o The location of any land to provide community services such as emergency services; - The identification of setbacks required from transportation networks, utility rights-ofway, or railway lines in accordance with municipal, provincial, and/or federal standards, where applicable; - o Proposed phasing within the Outline Plan area; and - o Architecture and landscaping design guidelines to the satisfaction of the County.
+- 7.3.1 Development within Planning Areas should be implemented in an orderly and phased manner generally consistent with Figure 13 to ensure contiguous built form and support the logical, efficient extension of infrastructure.
+Phasing boundaries are approximate and may be subject to minor refinement informed by detailed Engineering Design Briefs and evaluation of proposed Servicing Units at the time of Outline Plans. - 7.3.2 An Outline Plan shall include the required elements identified in the County's Outline Plan Application Package. - 7.3.3 Notwithstanding policy 7.3.2, Outline Plans submitted to support development in the Plan area may also be required to include any other items, as determined necessary by the County, upon submission of the Outline Plan, such as: - A report demonstrating how the Outline Plan is consistent with the objectives and policies of this ASP; - How parcels adjacent to the Outline Plan area could be conceptually developed through extensions of transportation networks and utilities within the Outline Plan area; - A Transit Demand Analysis; - The location of any land to provide community services such as emergency services; - The identification of setbacks required from transportation networks, utility rights-of-way, or railway lines in accordance with municipal, provincial, and/or federal standards, where applicable; - o Proposed phasing within the Outline Plan area; and - Architecture and landscaping design guidelines to the satisfaction of the County.